armsd/aRMSD/README.md

 - The easiest way to use aRMSD.

-Simply download the project from GitHub, navigate to the armsd folder and run aRMSD.py, e.g. from command line
+Simply clone the project or download the zip file from GitHub, navigate to the armsd folder and run aRMSD.py, e.g. from command line

 ```bash
 python aRMSD.py